opendp/opendp/docs/source/user/transformations.rst

 Resizing
 --------
+The resize transformation takes a dataset with unknown size, and a target size (that could itself be estimated with a DP count).
+If the dataset has fewer records than the target size, additional rows will be imputed.
+If the dataset has more records than the target size, a simple sample of the rows is taken.

+In the case that a neighboring dataset adds one record to the dataset, and it causes one fewer imputation, the resulting dataset distance is 2.
+Therefore, the resize transformation is 2-stable: `map(d_in) = 2 * d_in`.

-Similarly to data bounds, many aggregators depend on a known dataset size in their relation as well.
+Similarly to data bounds, many aggregators calibrate their stability map based on knowledge of a known dataset size.
-For example, the relation downstream for the :func:`opendp.transformations.make_sized_bounded_mean` aggregator is ``d_out >= d_in * (U - L) / n / 2``.
+For example, the relation downstream for the :func:`opendp.transformations.make_sized_bounded_mean` aggregator is ``map(d_in) = d_in // 2 * (U - L) / n``.
 Notice that any addition and removal may, in the worst case, change a record from ``L`` to ``U``.
 Such a substitution would influence the mean by ``(U - L) / n``.

 Any aggregator that needs sized data will indicate it in the function name.
 In these kinds of aggregators, the relations need knowledge about the dataset size ``n`` to translate ``d_in`` to ``d_out``.

-Resizing happens after clamping.
+Resizing generally happens after clamping.
 Only chain with a resize transformation if the aggregator you intend to use needs sized data.

-At this time, there are two separate resize transforms: one that works on unbounded data, and one that works on bounded data.
-We intend to merge these in the future.

 The input and output metrics may be configured to any combination of ``SymmetricDistance`` and ``InsertDeleteDistance``.